 Suu Kyi has been repeatedly criticized over her response to the crisis.

-A spokesman for the presidential office said Wednesday that Suu Kyi had called off her upcoming trip to the 72nd UN General Assembly in New York for two reasons.
+A spokesman for the presidential office in Myanmar said Wednesday that Suu Kyi had called off her upcoming trip to the 72nd UN General Assembly in New York for two reasons.

 “One is the current situation in Rakhine state.
 We have terrorist attacks and also there are many works on public safety and humanitarian works,” spokesman Zaw Htay said in a statement.

 “And the second reason is we have received reports that there are possibilities of terrorist attacks in our country.”

 Htay later announced Suu Kyi would give a “state of the union” speech next Tuesday in which she would address the Rohingya crisis fully.